 Health care policy is one of the most pressing issues facing Americans today.
 According to a January 2020 Gallup poll, 81% of Americans cited health care as extremely or very important to them in the upcoming presidential election, outranking every other issue.

-The non-partisan Law & Medicine Initiative at the UC Hastings Center for Innovation (C4i) aims to:
+The non-partisan Law & Medicine Initiative at the UC Law SF Center for Innovation (C4i) aims to:

 - Improve affordability, access, and quality in health care systems while protecting innovation and ensuring that markets are fair, efficient, and transparent;